Mexico in the OTI Festival 1982

 Mexico was represented at the OTI Festival 1982 with the song "Con y por amor", written by Mario Molina Montes and Chamín Correa, and performed by Enrique Guzmán.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 6, placed fourth with 22 points, tying with the entries from Argentina and Costa Rica, out of 21 competing entries.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 11th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 11th edition of the OTI Festival.
 This eleventh edition of the National OTI Festival featured forty songs, of which ten reached the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, Breakout Male Artist, Breakout Female Artist, and Breakout Duo among all the competing artist.
+In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, Breakout Male Artist, Breakout Female Artist, and Breakout Duo among all the competing artists.

 The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the orchestra when required.